 Your teacher can assign these questions that check your understanding to give you immediate feedback on any misunderstandings.

 Get real-time feedback on the topics and skills in each unit as your teacher unlocks progress checks.
 Use your results to pinpoint misunderstandings and create your own study plan.

 Bring it all together on one screen—view and take all your assignments, see what’s coming up, and view detailed results with links for further study.

-AP scores will be available starting Tuesday, July 5.
-You’ll be able to access them online with your College Board account email and password. .
+AP scores are available in July.
+You’ll be able to access them online with your College Board account email and password.

 Did your AP teacher assign any summer reading?
 If so, be sure to get it done.